If you want to get ahead financially, save more than you spend, then budgeting is the key.

 Mint will give you access to your credit score, completely free.
 And in addition to the credit score itself, the app will also provide you with suggestions as to how you can improve it.
 They will also provide you with credit monitoring alerts, showing any suspicious activity in your accounts.
 They will let you know anytime Equifax receives new credit information from lenders.
 That can help you to know if someone might be making a major purchase on one of your accounts or is applying for new credit in your name.

 Best of all is that Mint.com’s free credit score is just that – free.
-They don’t require you to provide credit card information “on file” in order to access the service, the way so many other “free” credit score services do.
+They don’t require you to provide credit card information “on file” to access the service, the way so many other “free” credit score services do.
 The credit score service is part of the overall package with Mint.com.

 Mint Investment Tools